ZHKKKe/DualStudent/README.md

 ![DualStudent ICCV Poster](poster.png)

 ## Citation
-If you use our method or code in your research, please cite:
+If you use our method or code in your research, please consider to cite:
 ```bibtex
 @InProceedings{Ke_2019_ICCV,
   author = {Ke, Zhanghan and Wang, Daoye and Yan, Qiong and Ren, Jimmy and Lau, Rynson W.H.},